JuliaAI/MLJ.jl/docs/src/machines.md

 `NodalMachine`, rather than a regular `Machine` object, which has the fields listed above and some others.
 See [Composing Models](composing_models.md) for more on this advanced feature.

+The interested reader can learn more on machine internals by examining the simplified code excerpt in [Internals](internals.md).

 ## API Reference